Is There a Cure For Gray Hair?

 With premature gray hair, high levels of oxidative stress from reactive oxygen and hydroxyl radicals adversely impact melanin-producing cells called melanocytes, resulting in the accumulation of hydrogen peroxide and the loss of melanocyte (cells that produce color) activity.
 Simply put, premature gray hair is essentially evidence of an accelerated aging process.

 Melanin is derived from the amino acids tyrosine, methionine and cysteine as well as the nutrients vitamin B12, copper and zinc.
 A lack of even one key nutritional component can result in impaired melanin production.
+(Supplement recommendations PureCell, Men’s Pure Pack and Women’s Pure Pack)

 If the melanocytes are merely overwhelmed by hydrogen peroxide and temporarily out of commission, then reversal may be possible.